nicolas-lum/nicolas-lum.github.io/projects/project-3.md

 <div class="ui small rounded images">
   <img class="ui image" src="../images/day.jpeg">
 </div>
 The program will tell you the day of the week given any date.
 It even takes leap years into account.
+I built this program as a way to practice my C++.

 As an example

 Enter a date with the following: DAY MONTH YEAR